jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 **AMIs** stands to Amazon Machine Image and are a customization of an EC2 Instance:

 - We can add our own software configurations, operating systems, monitoring and others configurations.
-- This will leaverage to a faster boot, because the software is pre-packed.
+- This will leverage to a faster boot, because the software is pre-packed.
 - AMIs are built for a specific region (can be copied across them)
 - We can launch AMIs: 1) provided by AWS, 2) our own AMI or 3) AMIs from AWS Marketplace.
 - We can create an AMI starting from an instance.
 It will create the AMI and a snapshot of the storage.